We believe that faith practiced as a family provides a steadfast base for children and teens.

 "How to Talk About Racism and National Protests with Your Children", an article from The Children's Hospital of Colorado, can help approach this topic and does so in an age-appropriate manner.

 PBS produces parent pages that can be filtered by age for activities based on category filters.

 Sunday School Zone shares at-home Bible activities.

-This list from Black Children's Book and Authors shares honors and awards presented to children’s authors and illustrators and where to find the books.
+This list from Black Children's Books and Authors shares honors and awards presented to children’s authors and illustrators, and where to find the books.

 Good Friday, April 2 was a day of worship on the grounds of Christ Church as families and individuals participated in our Intergenerational Stations of the Cross experience.
 Supplies were provided for those present to reflect on Jesus' walk and to do specific small activities to make each station more meaningful, all while listening to each station's description on the Christ Church app via their phone or following along with a printed bulletin.